ProjectTorreyPines/FUSE.jl/docs/src/install.md

    jupyter-lab
    ```

-1. Go insinde the `FUSE_examples` folder that you had cloned and take a tour of the example Jupyter notebooks.
+1. Now you can browse the examples in the `FUSE_examples` folder that you have cloned, and take a tour of the example Jupyter notebooks there.